 Fourth, performance of the data protection impact assessment.
 Where a type of data processing in particular using new technologies, and taking into account the nature, scope, context and purposes of the processing, is likely to result in a high risk to the rights and freedoms of natural person, FinTech companies shall, prior to the data processing, carry out an assessment of the impact of the envisaged processing operations on the protection of personal data.

 Such an assessment should be documented with the conclusion which, if necessary, to be submitted to the supervisory authority.
-Local personal data supervisory authorities shall make publicly available list of the activities, which will be subject to this requirement.
+Local personal data supervisory authorities should make publicly available list of the activities, which will be subject to this requirement.

 Finally, Cross-Border Data Transfers.
 In today’s world, it is increasingly important to be able to move data freely to wherever those data are needed.
 The transfer of personal data to recipients outside the EEA is allowed if the jurisdiction in which the recipient is located is deemed to provide an adequate level of data protection; or the data exporter puts in place appropriate safeguards; or a derogation or exemption applies.